-The transparent, innovative and developmental municipality that improves the quality of life of its people
+The transparent, innovative, and developmental municipality that improves the quality of life of its people.

-CREDIT CONTROL AND DEBT COLLECTION DRAFT POLICY 2021/22
+DRAFT CREDIT CONTROL AND DEBT COLLECTION POLICY 2023/24

-CONTROL SHEET Policy Number Policy Name Credit Control & Debt Collection Policy Policy Status Review Date of last Approval May 2019 Policy review / Development Policy to be reviewed Date of next review This policy shall remain effective until such time approved otherwise by Council and may be reviewed whenever it is necessary to align it with changes of relevant legislation or operations Purpose To ensure that all monies due and payable to the municipality are collected and used to deliver municipal services in the best interest of the community, residents and ratepayers and in a financially sustainable manner; To outline the procedures that will ensure that the members of the local community are afforded the opportunity to contribute in the decision-making processes of the municipality and that they are informed of the decisions and affairs of the municipality; Aims and objectives The policy objective is to provide a framework within which the municipal council can exercise its executive and legislative authority with regard to credit control and debt collection; Policy custodian Chief Financial Officer Related Policies and Legislations National Treasury Regulations Municipal Financial Management Act Municipal Systems Acts Approving authority Council Applicability This policy applies to all municipal accounts and the customers.
-Amendments to the Policy Restriction on electricity sales Coupon for : 70/30 Policy Benchmark and References STLM / Thaba Chewu Local Municipality Stakeholders Consulted CALM Finance department Accountability The Municipal Manager is accountable for the proper implementation of this policy in terms of the Systems Act.
+CONTROL SHEET Policy Name Credit Control & Debt Collection Policy Policy Status Review Date of last Approval May 2023 Policy review / Development Policy to be reviewed Date of next review This policy shall remain effective until such time approved otherwise by Council and may be reviewed whenever it is necessary to align it with changes of relevant legislation or operations Purpose To ensure that all monies due and payable to the municipality are collected and used to deliver municipal services in the best interest of the community, residents and ratepayers and in a financially sustainable manner.
+To outline the procedures that will ensure that the members of the local community are afforded the opportunity to contribute in the decision-making processes of the municipality and that they are informed of the decisions and affairs of the municipality; Aims and objectives • The policy objective is to provide a framework within which the municipal council can exercise its executive and legislative authority with regard to credit control and debt collection; Policy custodian Chief Financial Officer Related Policies and Legislations National Treasury Regulations Municipal Financial Management Act Municipal Systems Acts Approving authority Applicability Council This policy applies to all municipal accounts and the customers.
+Amendments to the Policy Page 25 number (10) Pre-payment meter system The following conditions are applicable where a pre-payment has been installed at premises: (i)The total current account must be paid in full on or before the end of the month for which the account has been issued. (ii) No prepaid electricity may be sold before the current account has been paid in full irrespective of the name of the account holder. (iii)An account which is 90 days arrears shall be blocked for pre-paid electricity purchase. (iv)An authorized official from the Credit control section can authorize the selling of electricity or unblocked the prepaid meter once payment has been Stakeholders Consulted made, and formal acknowledgement of debt is made.
+CALM Finance department

+Accountability The Municipal Manager is accountable for the proper implementation of this policy in terms of the Systems Act.